nrkno/sofie-core/packages/job-worker/src/workers/ARCHITECTURE.md

 This keeps it simpler, with the worker needing no knowledge of users, sessions or authentication.

-Meteor or any other ui providing work must verify user authorization before queueing the work.
+Meteor or any other api providing work must verify user authorization before queueing the work.

 ### Errors